georgian-io/pyoats/README.md

 ## Models

-_For more details about the individual models, please refer to the [Documentation](https://georgian-io.github.io/pyoats-docs/)_
+_For more details about the individual models, please refer to the [Documentation](https://georgian-io.github.io/pyoats-docs/) or <a href="https://medium.com/georgian-impact-blog/time-series-anomaly-detection-the-detectives-toolbox-9ef131dddaf9">this blog</a> for deeper explanation._

 Model | Type | Multivariate Support* | Requires Fitting | DL Framework Dependency | Paper | Reference Model
 --- | :---: | :---: | :---: | :---: | :---: |  :---: